 How Addiction Affects Family and Friends Financially

-If you are addicted to drugs or alcohol, then it is almost guaranteed that you are spending a lot of money on getting your fix.
+If you are addicted to alcohol or drugs, then it is almost guaranteed that you are spending a lot of money on getting your fix.
 Like it or not, finances are a part of life and, more importantly, money can influence your relationships.
 Financing your addiction can affect those around you in a number of ways:

 - Keeping a job may become difficult.
 It’s nearly impossible to show up in the way you are expected to at work when abusing drugs or alcohol.
 If your employer notices changes in your performance, you may have trouble keeping your job.
 If you have family members and others who rely on your income, you are bound to let them down.